mwvgroup/Photometric-Classification/docs/source/getting_started/notebooks.rst

 Although the ``phot_class`` package houses the core logic of our analysis, the visualization and interaction with results from the package is performed using Jupyter Notebooks.
+Notebooks also contain commentary on the analysis process, making them good a good place to build familiarity with the analysis pipeline.
-Descriptions of each notebook and what they inspect are provided below.
+Descriptions of each notebook and what they discuss are provided below.
 Online interactive versions are provided for each notebook via `BinderHub`_.
 To launch a BinderHub server click `here`_.

 .. note:: Please note that the BinderHub server might take a while to